 Since the days of my father’s father, my bloodline has had a single purpose: to stay alive long enough to deliver a message.
 My grandfather nearly succeeded in the task without enlisting his future generations’ help, but his legs failed him just when he needed them; barely ten miles from his target, he was caught in some decrepit shack, pinned to the wall and slaughtered.

 My father didn’t get even nearly as close; he was still countries away when he was caught.
 He hadn’t been fast enough, not alert enough to the danger.
-He’d taught me one thing, though; he’d taught me that I didn’t to be a failure.
+He’d taught me one thing, though; he’d taught me that I didn’t want to be a failure.

 Now, I don’t waste my time with drink or women, because I can’t afford to.
 Whilst he’d treated his mission as a passing fancy – a joke, even – it’s my life.
 It’s my sole obsession, driving me on and preventing me from passing this fate onto my children.
 I want to be the one who stays alive.
 For them, as well as for me; this is my duty.